 top of page

-Courses will meet 2-3 hours synchronously on the days and times stated below (information coming soon).
+Online courses meet three times for 2-3 hours synchronously on the days and times stated below (information coming soon).
 Each faculty will provide asynchronous material each week consisting of a varied menu of lectures, listening, reading, etc. to round out the class hours for each course.
 There are no prerequisites for online or in-person courses.

 Online Course